lozrigby/project-2-nlp-business-case-automated-customers-reviews/README.md

 ## Deliverables contained

 1. **Project Notebooks**
    - Containing the model implementation and training process for each model.
+Models were kept seperate due to computing unit limitations
    - **When reviewing notebooks, the path will have to be changed to where the data is stored on your google drive
    - 1429_1.csv is the dataset